 Research the brand you are interested in, cross reference with the FDA cleared list, and ask for proof if you can find a contact email — but know that anyone can SAY they have certifications and tests when they know 99% of buyers will never fact check them or have no way to.
 Some of the unnamed brands have claimed they are made by FDA cleared companies listed on the FDA website but there is no way to know for sure since the brand itself isn’t listed.
 Only brands with their names listed can prove their compliance — and your safety.

-So, should you buy a generic menstrual cup?
+So, should you buy a generic menstrual cup or disc?
 And if you DO buy one will it work?